jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 #### qte-image

-This image includes the **console-image** and adds Qt 4.8.5 embedded with the associated development headers and qmake.
+This image includes the `console-image` and adds Qt 4.8.5 embedded with the associated development headers and qmake.

-This image also includes the **SyntroCore** and **SyntroLCam** binaries as well as the headers and libraries for doing Syntro development on the board.
+This image also includes the [SyntroCore][syntrocore] and [SyntroLCam][syntrolcam] binaries as well as the headers and libraries for doing `Syntro` development directly on the wandboard.

-To build the **console-image** run the following command
+To build the `console-image` run the following command

     scott@hex:~/wandboard/build$ bitbake console-image